rossetti/KSLBook/docs/09-Chapter9.md

 The KSL `DMarkovChain` class in the `ksl.utilities.random.markovchain` package facilitates the simulation of simple discrete state Markov Chains.

+::: {.example #exMC1 name="Simulating a Markov Chain"}
+An ergodic Markov Chain is setup and simulated with statistics collected on the probability of being within the states.
 ```kotlin
     val p = arrayOf(
         doubleArrayOf(0.3, 0.1, 0.6),